Online Arithmetic and Geometric Sequence Calculator

 How to Use This Tool?

-• Enter the first term (a₁), common difference (d) for arithmetic, or common ratio (r) for geometric sequences.
+• Enter the first term and the common difference or ratio.

 Key Features

-• Compute the sum of the first n terms for arithmetic and geometric sequences accurately.
+• Computes the sum of the first n terms.

 Examples